ovguyo/moviereview/README.md

-# Sentiment Analysis on IMDB Movie Reviews using Keras
+# Sentiment Analysis on IMDB Movie Review Dataset using Keras

 The aim in this project is to classify IMDB movie reviews as "positive" or "negative".
 This is a binary classification task.
 I used Keras deep learning library to create an LSTM and CNN model to solve the task.